Open Accessibility Menu

 Having a post-surgery plan is important for a quick recovery and to get you back to normal after surgery.

 Follow your doctor’s activity level recommendations after you leave the hospital.
-A nurse will contact you after your procedure to check in and see how you are doing.
-Be sure to share any concerns or questions you have.
+A survey will be sent to you if you need to provide feedback.
+From that survey, you can request that a nurse call you back to share any concerns or questions you have.
 If you need home care after your procedure, your care team can help coordinate.

 Speak to your physician about your post-surgery pain management plan.
 Be sure any prescriptions you need filled are arranged for and plan to have someone stay with you for 24 hours after your procedure even if you feel okay.